TomerSl/AutoSAM2/README.md

 ## Downloading and Organizing the PolypGen Dataset

 ### Download the Data:
 Download the PolypGen dataset from its official source.
-(Include a link if available.)

 ### Directory Structure:
 Organize the data as follows: